Affiliate links on Android Authority may earn us a commission. Learn more.

 - Turn the phone off.

-- Press and hold the power button past the Galaxy S20 name appears on the screen.
+- Press and hold the power button past the Galaxy S20 name that appears on the screen.

 - Once Samsung appears, release the power button and immediately press and hold the volume down button.